Health, Art and Society

 Coming up 2019/2020

 Associate professor at NTNU, Silje Warberg gives a guestlecture on Olaug Nilssens Tung tids tale at A3019 from 14:15-16.
+Everyone is welcome!

 Everyone is invited to the guestlecture "Legacies of Stalinism and the Gulag: Shame and Nostalgia" by Ernst van Alphen, Leiden University.
 The lecture deals with Dmitrii Bykov’s novel Justification (Onpaɓðahue) and Andrei Zvjagintsev’s film The Return (2003).
-The event is organized together with the research group Russsian Space
+The event is organized together with the research group Russsian Space The lectures are open to anyone interested.
+Welcome!

 As part of the Phronesis-project there will be a workshop in which Bjørn Hofmann, NTNU is an invited guest.
 Hofmann is a professor at the Norwegian University of Science and Technology at Gjøvik and an adjunct professor at the Centre for medical ethics at the University of Oslo.
 He holds a PhD in philosophy of medicine and is trained both in the natural sciences and in the humanities.
 His main research interests are philosophy of medicine, philosophy of science, technology assessment, and bioethics.